UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W4_AI_LLMs_ML/Exercise_1.md

 ## From numbers to language

-Once we've done this with numbers, the instructor will walk through how the same logic applies to text: given a large collection of documents, a language model learns which words tend to follow which other words.
+Once we've done this with numbers, we will discuss how the same logic applies to text: given a large collection of documents, a language model learns which words tend to follow which other words.
 The "held-out test" equivalent is predicting the next word in a sentence the model wasn't trained on.
 This is, at its core, what an LLM is doing.

 That framing will carry us through the rest of the session.